bnprks/notebook-scheduler/README.md

   the password against an environment variable derived from `rstudio_password.txt` on Sherlock.
 - The same password is used for Jupyter, and it is set by the script `set_jupyter_password.py`
+- The same password is used for code server, and it is passed via environment variable in the notebook.template.sbatch script